"We have met the enemy; and he is us!" - Pogo

 out with no purse or bag or sandals, did you lack anything?"
 They said,

 "Nothing."
 He said to them, "But now, let him who has a purse take it,

 and likewise a bag.
 And let him who has no sword sell his mantle and buy one."

 Being a willing or even an unwitting victim or martyr always impugns the

-character of God, and glorifies the martyr.
-It NEVER glorifies God.
+character of the Creator and the eternal values, and glorifies the martyr.
+It